 Computational Genome Biology

-Our research focuses on computational approaches of identifying functionally relevant genetic changes in disease and adaptation as well as developing more sensitive methods in diagnostics (especially exome, genome and cell-free DNA sequencing).
-Generally, our research spans the fields of sequence analysis, data mining, machine learning and functional genomics.
+The research of the "Computational Genome Biology" group focuses on computer-aided approaches to identify functionally relevant genetic changes in disease and evolutionary adaptation as well as on the development of more sensitive methods in diagnostics (especially exome, genome and cell-free DNA sequencing).
+In general, our bioinformatics research spans the areas of sequence analysis, data mining, machine learning, and functional genomics.